Report a lost or damaged bin

 In some circumstances we can offer you a bigger (or smaller) bin - for example if you have a large family.

-Use this form to change the size of your wheelie bin(s).
+Use this form to change the size of your blue lid recycling or household waste wheelie bin.

-Please note that we only offer one size of brown food waste container.
+Please note that we only offer one size of garden waste or brown food waste container.

 If you want a larger grey wheelie bin for your household waste: